Waugh Pocket: Geography

 Waugh Pocket is bounded to the north-east by the Bruce Highway.

-It consists of a mixture of lower-lying land (about 20 metres about sea level) which is used for agriculture (a mixture of cattle grazing and banana farming) and hilly undeveloped land (rising from 20 metres to up to 80 metres).
-All land in the locality is freehold.
+The terrain varies from 10 to 80 m above sea level.
+The east and south of the locality are the lower-lying land which is used for growing crops (such as bananas and sugarcane) and grazing on native vegetation.
+The land in the north-west of the locality is mostly undeveloped or used for grazing.

 History

 Robert Waugh and Robert McArdle explored the area in the 1880s.
 Robert Waugh settled in the area and it is named Waugh Pocket after him.
 Waugh was a farmer who served as a councillor on the Cairns Divisional Board.